kaeljohnson/math435_hw1/README.md

 (5) Discuss the whether and how your final distribution depends on your initial choice of the distribution in your iterations.

+It does not matter.
+As long as the data is normalized the distribution vector will converge to the correct stationary distribution.

 (6) In your iterations, what about if the summation of the distribution vector does not sum to 1?
 Discuss the possible consequence and whether a treatment is necessary (and how to develop a treatment).